liyanaidrs/HACKATHON-2-GP25/README.md

 ## HOW OBJECT-ORIENTED CONCEPTS WERE USED ?
 #
 ## HOW LINKED LIST PLAY A ROLE ?
+For the linked list, we create a class name Wordlist that contains all the operations of the linked list.
+In the private part of this class, we create a struct named Node to declare the word and the pointer next.
+In addition, there is also a pointer head.
+On the other hand, for the public part, there are two functions and one constructor.
+The first function named addWord.
+The parameter of this function is obtained from the text file created name “Vegetables”.
+This function works to append new word onto the last node of the linked list.
+Not only that, this function contains two pointers which are newNode and current.
+Next, the second function is getRandomWord that will randomize the word that will be used during the guess game.
+Furthermore, this function has one pointer current.
+This function also required rand () function that will generate random number.
 #
 ## GAME DEMO VIDEO
 Link :